congatudo/stuff/docs/install-congatudo.md

 }
 ```

-Please note that Valetudo will replace the configuration with a default one if it fails to parse it correctly.
+Please note that Congatudo will replace the configuration with a default one if it fails to parse it correctly.

 ### 5. Verify configuration and run